-- Report to HEE - Ensure escalated within the employing organisation
+- Report to NHS England - Ensure concern is escalated within the employing organisation

-Note: although HEE does not need to be notified at Level 1 and 2, support can be sought at these earlier stages if it is felt to be necessary or in cases where less than full time working, or other amendments are required from the beginning of the training period.
-HEE involvement should also be secured if there are concerns about programme completion or significant issues risking the integrity/quality of the trainee's placement (such as relationship breakdown).
+Please note: Although NHS England does not need to be notified at Level 1 and 2, support can be sought at these earlier stages if it is felt to be necessary or in cases where less than full time working, or other amendments are required from the beginning of the training period.
+NHS England's involvement should also be secured if there are concerns about programme completion or significant issues risking the integrity/quality of the trainee's placement (such as relationship breakdown).

-Issues can only be reported to HEE with the consent of the trainee - see below:
+Issues can only be reported to NHS England with the consent of the trainee - see below:

-How to report to HEE:
+How to report to NHS England

-- Please refer to Appendix 6 for details on how to report to HEE. - To seek the support and/or active involvement of HEE in any situation where a trainee requires additional support demonstrable consent must be obtained from the trainee. - The GDPR defines the consent of the data subject as: 'any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.' - 'Clear affirmative action:' Consent must be given through a clear affirmative act that reflects the willingness to accept the processing of personal data. - Consent should be obtained from the trainee using the form in Appendix 6.
+Please refer to Appendix 6 for details on how to report to NHS England.

+- To seek the support and/or active involvement of NHS England in any situation where a trainee requires additional support, demonstrable consent must be obtained from the trainee. - The GDPR defines the consent of the data subject as: 'any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.'

+'Clear affirmative action:' Consent must be given through a clear affirmative act that reflects the willingness to accept the processing of personal data.

+Consent should be obtained from the trainee using the form in Appendix 6.
 This should be retained at the training site.

-When obtaining consent from the trainee, it should be explained to them that as HEE is neither the regulatory body nor the employer, HEE's involvement is to ensure that all support and adaptations have been put in place to maximise the likelihood of a successful outcome to training.
+When obtaining consent from the trainee, it should be explained to them that as NHS England is neither the regulatory body nor the employer, NHS England's involvement is only to ensure that all support and adaptations have been put in place to maximise the likelihood of a successful outcome to training.

-If consent is not obtained from the trainee, contact can only be made with HEE which does not disclose any personally identifiable information.
-In the event of a serious issue to include patient safety advice should be sought from the employer's HR department and the GPhC as regulator.
+If consent is not obtained from the trainee, contact can only be made with NHS England which does not disclose any personally identifiable information.
+In the event of a serious issue to include patient safety, advice should be sought from the employer's HR department and the GPhC as regulator.

-3.2 Possible courses of action and support
+Possible course of action and support

-If a trainee has been identified as a trainee requiring additional support the ES and trainee should develop an action plan to support the issue/s identified.
+If a trainee has been identified as requiring additional support, the ES and trainee should develop an action plan to support the issue/s identified.
 Management is determined by the type of issue, where the approach is tailored to the individual.
-It is recognised particularly in health-related issues, that further specialist advice such as GP, OH will need to be sought.
+It is recognised, particularly in health-related issues, that further specialist advice such as GP or Occupational Health will need to be sought.

-Appendix 5 provides examples of commonly encountered issues for trainees across healthcare and sets out possible courses of action and support in each example.
-The list of suggestions is not exhaustive and is designed to be used to guide the development of issue appropriate SMART objectives.
+Appendix 5 provides examples of commonly encountered issues for trainees across healthcare and outlines a possible course of action and support in each example.
+The list of suggestions is not exhaustive and is designed to be used to guide the development of issue-appropriate SMART objectives.

-HEE also expects that the ES/trainee will liaise with the following parties, as appropriate, in identifying courses of action and support:
+NHS England also expects that the ES/trainee will liaise with the following parties, as appropriate, in identifying a course of action and support:

-- > FPD
+- EPD

 - Peer mentor

 - Local pharmacy programme groups

 - Human Resources Department (Trust)

 - Occupational Health (Trust)

-- The General Pharmaceutical Council
+- The General Pharmaceutical Council (GPhC)

 - Higher Educational Institutes or underpinning knowledge provider

 - UK Border Agency.

-3.3 Ongoing documentation
+Ongoing documentation